Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

+One may worry about that if the scalar field $\phi$ can reheat the SM plasma.
+This can not be done by the Higgs portal as we have forbidden the mixing of terms between them.
+However, the reheating can be realized by the direct coupling with electrons and photons~\cite{Madge:2023cak}.
 If the reheating temperature can exceed the decoupling temperature of the DM $T_{\mathrm{RH}} \gtrsim T_{\mathrm{dec}}$.
 The DM can be thermalized again and the supercooled population will be erased.
 Then the DM relic density will be set by the standard freeze-out.
 If instead $T_{\mathrm{RH}} \lesssim T_{\mathrm{dec}}$ the supercooled population remains basically unchanged but the second population is produced by sub-thermal process~\cite{Hambye:2018qjv}.
-In this work, we do not consider the possibility of the recoupling and the contribution of the sub-thermal process.
+The evolution of the sub-thermal population follows the Boltzmann equation,